Autodesk-Forge/design.automation-asp.net-cabinet-sample/README.md

   * Verify the whole process is working, and if a final drawing will be generated.
   * The scripts used by the custom activities like  below Script = "_tilemode\n1\n_filedia\n0\nCreateCloset\n6\n3\n8\n2\n40\n3\n1\n_.VSCURRENT\nsketchy\n_.Zoom\nExtents\n_.SaveAs\n\nResult.dwg\n"

-    * run   [Program.cs](./CreateCloset.bundle/Custom-Apppackage/Program.cs) and verify the activiy works well
+* run   [Program.cs](./CreateCloset.bundle/Custom-Apppackage/Program.cs) and verify the activity works well
 * you can also use aother program of design automation to create an activity

 The script used by the CreateCloset activity makes use of a custom command named “CreateCloset” which is provided by *CustomPlugin*.
 The  CreateCloset activity will bind the package.